GiovanniPasq/agentic-rag-for-dummies/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or submit a pull request.
+Open an issue or submit a pull request!